Driscoll's: 1940s and founding of Driscoll Strawberry Associates

 In the early twentieth century, the strawberry market in the United States was dominated by Japanese immigrants.
 In 1942 during World War II, the industry nearly collapsed due to the Japanese being forced into internment camps.
 During the war, Driscoll's was one of the few companies still planting strawberries.
 Following World War II, Driscoll's recruited Japanese-American former prisoners upon their release from the internment camps to become sharecroppers for the company.
 The company also began marketing under the name Driscoll Strawberry Associates.

 In 1944, Goldsmith and Thomas quit their university jobs and went to work for the newly formed Strawberry Institute of California after the university planned to abandon its breeding program.
 The company purchased seedlings and germplasm from the university that represented the life work of Goldsmith and Thomas.
 The Strawberry Institute of California would later merge with Driscoll Strawberry Associates.

 In 1946, Goldsmith and Thomas crossed two university varieties which eventually became known as Z5A.
 The variety was known to withstand shipping and also fruited into late summer.
 The late harvest allowed Driscoll's to ship strawberries to retailers when other growers had none.
 The berry was developed over a 10-year period and not released until 1957.
+In 1966, the merger of Strawberry Institute and Driscoll Strawberry Associates was completed.

-1980s to present
+1980s to 2010

 Driscoll's sold mainly strawberries until the late 1980s.
 At that time it was approached with purchase offers from Dole, Del Monte, and Chiquita.
 The company did not sell and instead decided to expand into other markets, including raspberries, blueberries and blackberries.
 In the 1990s, Driscoll's created the clamshell, a one-piece container consisting of two halves joined by a hinge area which allows the structure to come together to close.

+In 2008 Driscoll's was one of the first two California growers to legally ship strawberries to the People's Republic of China under a program negotiated by then governor Arnold Schwarzenegger.
+In 2008 the company was also named "business of the year" by the Pajaro Valley Chamber of Commerce and Agriculture.